kubernetes/website/docs/getting-started-guides/ubuntu-calico.md

 To install Calico on an existing Kubernetes cluster, or for more information on deploying Calico with Kubernetes in a number of other environments take a look at our supported [deployment guides](https://github.com/projectcalico/calico-containers/tree/master/docs/cni/kubernetes).

-This guide will set up a simple Kubernetes cluster with a single Kubernetes master and two Kubernetes nodes.
-We'll run Calico's etcd cluster on the master and install the Calico daemon on the master and nodes.
+This guide will set up a simple Kubernetes cluster with a single Kubernetes master and two Kubernetes nodes using Calico for networking and network policy.

 ## Prerequisites and Assumptions

-- This guide uses `systemd` for process management.
+- This guide uses _systemd_ for process management.
 Ubuntu 15.04 supports systemd natively as do a number of other Linux distributions.
 - All machines should have Docker >= 1.7.0 installed.
 	- To install Docker on Ubuntu, follow [these instructions](https://docs.docker.com/installation/ubuntulinux/)
 - All machines should have connectivity to each other and the internet.
 - This guide assumes a DHCP server on your network to assign server IPs.
-- This guide uses `192.168.0.0/16` as the subnet from which pod IP addresses are assigned.
+- This guide uses __192.168.0.0/16__ as the pool from which pod IP addresses are assigned.
 If this overlaps with your host subnet, you will need to configure Calico to use a different [IP pool](https://github.com/projectcalico/calico-containers/blob/master/docs/calicoctl/pool.md#calicoctl-pool-commands).
 - This guide assumes that none of the hosts have been configured with any Kubernetes or Calico software.
-- This guide will set up a secure, TLS-authenticated API server.
+- This guide will set up a secure TLS-authenticated API server using openssl to generate certificates.

 ## Set up the master

-### Configure TLS
+### Generate TLS Certificates

 The master requires the root CA public key, `ca.pem`; the apiserver certificate, `apiserver.pem` and its private key, `apiserver-key.pem`.